eduard626/RI-Test/README.md

 Another interesting limitation is the "prompting" or tuning of the model parameters.
 Here, we resorted to a relaxation (i.e., lowering threshold) as to allow more detections.
 The trade-off is false positives (e.g., object misclassification) and false negatives (e.g., object not detected).
 One solution for the former was the incorporation of a richer text input and the implementation of NMS.

 Some classes in the target ontology might be further away (conceptually) from the _standard_ classes used originally to train VLM or object detection models; thus, making it challenging to perform zero-shot inference.
-More data/time would allow to perhaps produce a dataset and train/fine-tune a more reliable detector.
+More data/time would allow to perhaps produce a dataset and train/fine-tune a more reliable detector or the VLM used here (e.g.[Open GroundingDINO](https://github.com/longzw1997/Open-GroundingDino)).
 We could even consider an action detection/recognition model, particularly for reliable object/hand interactions.

 ### Tracker